 - Lions (Kindergarten)

 Each den includes 10 to 30 scouts.
 There are advantages to both smaller and larger groups.
 The dens organize most activities throughout the year and coordinates the scouts’ advancement toward earning awards.
 Each den has regular meetings on a regular day of the week, and may also organize additional trips on other days.

-Boys may also join a den based on age if desired, but Pack 230 prefers to base dens on grade.
-The symbol for each den (Tigers, Webelos, etc.) changes each year as the boys matriculate.
+Boys and girls may also join a den based on age if desired, but Pack 230 prefers to base dens on grade.
+The symbol for each den (Tigers, Webelos, etc.) changes each year as the boys and girls matriculate.
 The dens also have numbers (Den 1, Den 2, etc.) that stay the same through all six years.

 The Cub Scout Pack

 All six dens of the pack meets regularly one evening a month and also organizes the biggest events, including the Pinewood Derby race, Blue and Gold celebration, fundraisers, and all-pack campouts.
 Most pack events are open to all dens.

 Some adult volunteers primarily serve a particular den (Den Leaders, Assistant Den Leaders), while others serve the whole pack (e.g., Cubmaster, Registrar, Webmaster, and committee chairs for the big events).

 Every scouting unit is hosted by a “chartered organization,” such as a church, school, or nonprofit organization.
 Capitol Hill Scouts (www.capitolhillscouts.org) is the chartered organization for Pack 230 and its sibling Boy Scout Troop, Troop 500.
 It is an independent nonprofit organization dedicated to scouting in the Capitol Hill area.
 The “Chartered Organization Representative” approves all leader applications and helps oversee the pack.
 This position is currently held by Mike Ryan of Washington, DC.